Rothamsted/knetminer/revision-history.md

 ## User Interface
 * Gene table new filtering options, including graph distance, score (#692).
-* Gene and Evidence table, continuous scrolling replaced old pagination.
+* Gene and Evidence table, infinite scrolling replaced old pagination.
 * User queries and sample queries tailored to user plan/permissions.
-* Sample queries visualisation based on currently selected specie and user role.
+* Sample queries visualisation based on currently selected species and user role.
+* Sample queries box now has improved scaling.
 * Sample query file format extended to support user role (which is required to access a sample, #774).
 * Some improvements to the genemap visualisation (#723).
+* The input box for Gene List Search now displays a visual indicator reflecting user role limits: 20 for free users, 100 for registered users, and unlimited for Pro users.
+* Updated Concept Selector icon to better fit the interface.

 ### UI internals
 * Evidence table, matching genes download improved for performance (using browser HTTP cache).